Jump to Content

 Toronto, and communities across the province, need to have access to safe ways to get around their communities by bike.
 In Toronto, 28 per cent of households do not own a car – and that number rises to 55 per cent for households in the downtown.

-That’s why Ecojustice partnered with lawyers at Paliare Roland LLP to represent Cycle Toronto and two individuals in a legal case challenging Bill 212 and the removal of existing bike lanes in Toronto.
+That’s why Ecojustice partnered with lawyers at Paliare Roland Rosenberg Rothstein LLP to represent Cycle Toronto and two individuals in a legal case challenging a provision of Bill 212.
+The Charter challenge argues that the law’s mandated removal of three core protected bike lanes in the Toronto’s cycling network will put lives at risk and violate the section 7 Charter-protected rights to life and security of the person.

 Ecojustice is committed to standing up against governments that are actively working against what is in the best interest of the environment and communities.